 - rain jacket - Which is the best, you can read here

-- If you want to hike in the area, are rainproof hiking shoes essential.
+- If you want to hike in the area, are rainproof hiking shoes are essential.

 - A backpack serves well on a trip to the Ceilidh Trail Nova Scotia.
 Hiking trails and beaches invite you to go for walks and hikes.

-- Check with our Hiking checklistwhether you have packed the hiking equipment that you need for your tour.
+- Check our hiking checklistwhether you have packed all the hiking equipment you need for your tour.

 - Travel Guide* for information on the go

 Glenora also offers a beautiful environment

 Before settling down for dinner at the Glenora restaurant, we'll take a walk around the grounds, which today includes a hotel and well-kept gardens alongside the distillery, through which the McLellan Brook flows.
 With great taste, they have created an ensemble that not only invites to tasting Canada's single malt whiskey, but to a restful stay, in which the Scottish Spirit Cape Bretons can be enjoyed in a very pleasant way.

 How about a glass of whiskey in the evening?

 At the end of the day, Canada's single malt whiskey should of course not be missed.
 It forms the perfect end to our delicious dinner, which we enjoy in the Glenora restaurant: A lobster trio for starters with lobster salad, sushi and lobster wonton, a wonderful tuna, the freshest fish of the day, and almond-coated chicken.
 Here we enjoy the best dinner on our tour of Cape Breton.
 And we call you an enthusiastic "Slainte" - "Cheers" - with the great whiskey from Glenora!
 You can also enjoy it in the Glenora Distillery Pub.